 HABITUAL DRUNK AS A BASIS FOR DEPORTATION

-VISITORS IN THE US
+VISITORS TO THE US

 22 CFR 41.122 allows the consulate to cancel any visitor’s visa for any reason.
 Foreign Affairs Manual (FAM) authorizes consular officers to revoke visas merely for an arrest within 5 years.

 EXAMPLE: You come to the US on a Studen Visa (F1).
 During your stay in the US, you got arrested for a DUI.
 The police transmit your arrest information through “livescan” to a California DOJ which is linked with Federal DOJ.
-Federal DOJ transmits your arrest information to the immigration which immediately transmits the arrest information to the consulate which issued the F1 visa to you.
+Federal DOJ transmits your arrest information to the immigration department which immediately transmits the arrest information to the consulate which issued the F1 visa to you.
 The consulate cancels your visa and you are notified by a letter to leave the United States incidentally.

 If this happens to you, do not simply leave the country, look for immigration counsel right away.